Remedies for PMS

 Take in herbal teas that soothe your tummy

 One of the most unpleasant side effects of periods is the gas and the bloating.
-Secrets of tea offer you a range of sanitized and organic teas excellent for calming down an angry stomach and help you relax during a period.
+Secrets of tea offer you a range of certified USDA organic teas excellent for calming down an angry stomach and help you relax during a period.
 There is a vast selection of all natural teas that you can consume during the days leading up to, after and through your menstruation.
 These can help you deal with the mood swings and physical pains.

 What are the symptoms of PMS?